-This bill would require that any data submitted by health care service plans and health insurers to the secretary for purposes of the risk adjustment program also be submitted to the Department of Managed Health Care or the Department of Insurance.
+This bill would require that any data submitted by health care service plans and health insurers to the secretary for purposes of the risk adjustment program also be submitted to the Department of Managed Health Care or the Department of Insurance, in the same format.
+The bill would require the department to use that data for specified purposes.